jackzhu2050/jackzhu2050.github.io/_posts/2022-10-26-copenhagen-trilogy.md

 dramatic life.
 And the author tried to make it feel like real by giving some mundane details and also some dramatic elements to grip your attention.
-But when I know it's a non-fiction after looking up, it overwhelmed me greatly for its details and vivid feel, esp. it's like you who was going through those sufferings with *Carl* and later in the rehab.
+But when I know it's a non-fiction after looking up, it overwhelmed me greatly for its details and vivid feeling, esp. it's like you who was going through those sufferings with *Carl* and later in the rehab.
 It's also hard for me to imagine how life was in Denmark 70 years ago.